Sunbridge Institute

-Sunbridge Institute (formerly Sunbridge College) is a not—for-profit adult learning center located in Chestnut Ridge, New York.
+Sunbridge Institute (formerly Sunbridge College) is a non-profit adult learning center located in Chestnut Ridge, New York.
 The institute specializes in teacher training for Waldorf education, inspired by anthroposophy.
-Sunbridge is a full member of the Association of Waldorf Schools of North American (AWSNA) and the Waldorf Early Childhood Association of North America (WECAN) and is a partner of SUNY Empire State College.
+Sunbridge is a full member of the Association of Waldorf Schools of North American (AWSNA) and the Waldorf Early Childhood Association of North America (WECAN) and is a partner of SUNY Empire State University.